alofeoluwafemi/protofire-continous-token-task/README.md

 ```
 ganache-cli \
 -m "coockle coockle coockle doole doole doole quack quack quack quack quack quack" \
--i 4 \
+-i 4
 ```

-- Replace the mnemonic passed to the `-m` with your own mnemonic and add the same mnemonic to your `secret.json` file
+- Replace the mnemonic passed to the `-m` option with your own mnemonic and add the same mnemonic to the `secret.json` file

 - Run `test test/linear_curve_test.js` for Linear Bond Curve Token

-- Run `test test/exponential_curve_test.js` for Exponential Bond Curve Token

 ## References